08/08/2023

 - Neil Ashworth, Non-Executive Director, Retail Logistics Expert

-“RDTV provides a significant opportunity to break the operational silos between grocery supply chain members and is supported by functional and cross-functional activities, processes, and KPIs."
+‘RDTV provides a significant opportunity to break the operational silos between grocery supply chain members and is supported by functional and cross-functional activities, processes and KPIs.’

-- Gabriel Thomsen, Heineken
+Gabriel Thomsen, Heineken

-Supply Chain Visibility combined with Data Insights unlocks meaningful savings for operations and procurement teams.
+Supply chain visibility combined with data insights unlocks meaningful savings for operations and procurement teams.
 But what does this look like in practice?

 Nestlé: a Visibility case study

-We documented a case study with Nestlé focused on how consumer demand pivoted so rapidly during Covid-19.
-Nestlé was quick to recognise the severity of the situation, and implemented predictive ETA tools that would ensure they would retain a holistic view of all transport activity and operations across Europe.
+focused on how consumer demand pivoted so rapidly during COVID-19.
+Nestlé was quick to recognise the severity of the situation and implemented predictive ETA tools that would ensure they would retain an overall view of all transport activity and operations across Europe.

 Lower Emissions = Bigger Savings